guettli/golang-and-vscode/README.md

 [TODO Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) This extension searches your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.

+[Partial Diff](https://marketplace.visualstudio.com/items?itemName=ryu1kn.partial-diff) Compare selected lines with the clipboard (and other features).

 # settings.json

 # Colors